flutter/website/ui-performance/index.md

 ![IntelliJ Flutter Inspector Window](/images/intellij/visual-debugging.png)<br>

-The Flutter Inspector is available in the VS Code, Android Studio, and IntelliJ plugins, but its UI may change as it continues to evolve.
+The Flutter Inspector is available in the VS Code, Android Studio, and IntelliJ plugins to the Flutter Inspector, but its UI may change as it continues to evolve.
 Learn more about what the inspector can do in the [Flutter Widget Inspector](/inspector/) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI)